gpicavet/gpicavet.github.io/_posts/2016-09-06-welcome-to-jekyll.markdown

 mvn clean install
 {% endhighlight %}

-* To initialize the npm packages on a clean project with maven, simply define a profile "init" that will exec the command "npm install".
-Now you can do :
+* To initialize the npm packages on a clean project with maven, dont forget to call "npm install".
+But we can better define a profile "init" that will exec the command automatically :
 {% highlight shell %}
 mvn clean install -Pinit
 {% endhighlight %}